-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy. \$10 copayment when seen by a physician for Medicare- covered acupuncture services. \$0 copayment when seen by a non-physician or specialist for Medicare- covered acupuncture services.